BOB450/OpenHue/README.md

 ## How to Build from source (on linux)

-- Clone repo branch main.
+- Clone repo, branch main.

-- Install cmake, gcc and qt-tools
+- Install cmake, gcc and qt-tools qt6 is a must.

 - Install hueplusplus library at [github](https://github.com/enwi/hueplusplus)

-- cd into directory with cmakelists file
+- cd into hueplusplus

 - Run cmake

+- Run make -j4

-- Run make
+- Run make install

+- Open qt creator and configure then build(qt6 must be the selected qt version in tools->options).

 You should now have a executable.